Newton numbers, vanishing polytopes and algebraic degrees: Preliminaries: Katz-Stapledon decomposition formulas

 \begin{ex} The poset of faces of a polytope $P$ (including the empty face) is an Eulerian poset under inclusion, called the \textbf{face poset} $\Pd$ of $P$, with $\rho (Q) = \dim Q + 1$ for every face $Q$ of $P$.
 The poset of faces of a cone $C$ (excluding the empty face) is an Eulerian poset under inclusion, called the \textbf{face poset} $\Cp$ of $C$, with $\rho (F) = \dim F$ for every face $F$ of $C$.
-If the cone $C$ is sharp then its face poset coincides with the face poset of the polytope in its hyperplane section. \end{ex}
+If the cone $C$ is sharp (i.e., pointed), then its face poset is isomorphic to the face poset of any of its compact cross-sectional polytopes. \end{ex}

 The $h$-polynomial of the face poset of rational polytopes computes the intersection cohomology groups of the corresponding toric varieties, see \cite[Theorem 3.1]{Stan87}.
 Together with the results concerning the non-rational case from \cite{Kar04} (recall that there are non-rational polytopes which are not combinatorially equivalent to any rational polytopes, see e.g. \cite{Zie08}) this implies the following theorem.